What is a Factoring Company?: Small Business Options

 What is Invoice Factoring?

 Invoice factoring is a business financing method where a company sells its accounts receivable invoices to a third-party factoring company or factor.
-The factor purchases your invoices at a discounted rate, and you receive cash upfront.
+The factor purchases your invoices at a discounted rate, and you receive cash advances upfront.
 The factor then owns the invoice and collects it from your customer.
+It’s a form of accounts receivable financing.
+Many factoring companies work with businesses of all sizes, from startups to Fortune 500 companies.

 Invoice Factoring Example

-Let’s say your business has a factoring agreement at the discount rate of 2%.
-You want to sell or factor an invoice worth $10,000.
-After applying the discount rate of 2%, the factor purchases the invoice for $9,800.
+Here is an instance of how invoice factoring works: Let’s say your business has a factoring agreement at the discount rate of 2%.
+You want to sell or factor outstanding invoices worth $10,000.
+After applying a 2% discount rate, the factor purchases the invoice for $9,800, charging a percentage of the invoice as a fee.

 However, you won’t receive the total of $9,800 at once.
-Most factoring agreements stipulate the factor will issue funds at the advance rate upfront.
-Advance rates range from 75%-100%, but for our example, we’ll say the advance rate is 90%.
+Most factoring agreements stipulate that the factor will issue funds at the advance rate upfront.
+Advance rates range from 75% to 100%, but for our example, we’ll assume the advance rate is 90%.

-So, the actual amount you receive upfront is 90% of $9,800, which works out to $8,820.
+Therefore, the actual amount you receive upfront is 90% of $9,800, which equals $8,820.
 The remaining $980 becomes the reserve amount.
-Once the customer pays their invoice, the factor releases the reserve amount to you.
+Once your customer pays the invoice, the factor releases the reserve amount to you..

 Discount rates can change if your customers take longer than expected to pay.
 Let’s say the 2% rate is if your customer pays within 30 days.
 If the customer takes longer than 30 days to pay, the rate will increase each month the invoice remains unpaid.